Skip to Content

 Network devices, including firewall and other boundary devices, are in place to monitor and control communications at the external boundary of the network and at key internal boundaries within the network.
 These boundary devices employ rule sets, access control lists (ACL), and configurations to enforce the flow of information to specific information system services.

-Specifically, AWS provides the following services to Jitterbit and Harmony:
+Specifically, they provide the following services to Jitterbit and Harmony:

-Harmony infrastructure components run in separate AWS Virtual Private Clouds.
+Harmony infrastructure components run in separate virtual private networks.
 Each stack is an isolated network.
 Most services run in a private subnet.
-Only TLS endpoints and a bastion host (for Jitterbit management) are exposed to the Internet.
-Backend users connect to the stack through the bastion host, which restricts access to stack components and logs activity for security review.
+Only TLS endpoints terminated on load balancer are exposed to the Internet.
+Authorized operations personnel connect through the VPN to a bastion host, which restricts access to stack components and logs activity for security review.

 • Firewalls